 Furthermore, it delivers safe water by removing sediment, rust, scale, dirt, sand, silt, chlorine taste, and odor.

 But the unit is certified by WQA because the lead compliance is too low to meet NSF/ANSI 372 standards.
 Only the material safety and structural integrity receive NSF/ANSI certification.
-As a consolation, the technology features a WR-HD housing wrench, mounting bracket, filter life monitor, and filter monitor battery to aid long-term use of the system.
+As a consolation, the technology features a WR-HD housing wrench, mounting bracket, filter life monitor, and filter monitor battery to aid using the system for the long term.

 - Removes rust very well